 .
 Understand assessment and placement of English Language Learners

 .
 Appreciate the unique learning needs of bilingual/English Language Learners

 .
 This certificate does not meet Wisconsin Department of Instruction certification/license requirements.
 Students may also be required to demonstrate proficiency in another language i.e. Spanish to work as an interpreter.

 .
-Either course transfers to the Instructional Assistant Associate Degree as an elective.
+Either course transfers to the Paraeducator associate degree as an elective.

 .
 Both of these courses are offered online.